jechol/daybit-api-docs/source/localizable/index.html.md

 # Libraries

 Daybit is using [Elixir](https://elixir-lang.org/) language and built on [Phoenix framework](https://phoenixframework.org/).
 Daybit API can be accessed from Phoenix client, which makes it easy to connect to Phoenix sockets.
-For now, Daybit officially provides wrapper for Python language only.
+For now, Daybit officially provides a wrapper for Python language.

 * PyDaybit(Python): [https://github.com/daybit-exchange/pydaybit](https://github.com/daybit-exchange/pydaybit/)